prmoreira23/prmoreira23.github.io/_posts/2018-06-12-data-structures-in-ruby.markdown

 {% endhighlight %}
 *Code 1.
 Working With Arrays.*

-Arrays make it easier to implement other data structures like: Stacks (LIFO - Last In First Out), see Figure 1 and Code 2, and Queues (FIFO - First In First Out), see Figure 2 and Code 3.
-We can accomplish characteristics to implement these data structures by using the methods: pop() and push, and shift() and unshift().
+Arrays make it easier to implement other data structures like: stacks and queues.
+The stack organizes data like a kitchen dishwasher.
+First, plates become our data.
+We organize the plates by taking one and putting it down on the table, one on top of the other.
+When we are ready to serve people, we grab the top plate first.
+The Queue organizes data like a grocery store line.
+Someone enters the store, gets their groceries, and then they go to the cashier, wait their turn in the line, pay and leave.
+We can model these scenarios with abstract methods such as: pop() and push, and shift() and unshift().

+(LIFO - Last In First Out)
+(FIFO - First In First Out)

 ![image tooltip here](/assets/stack-data-structure.gif)